How to Give Negative Feedback Over Email Without Sounding Harsh + Examples

 For instance, you may say, "I have seen that there have been delays in completing work, and I would like to discuss strategies to remedy this," as opposed to, "You are lazy."

-What Are Five Negative Words To Avoid In Emails?
+What Are Five Negative Words to Avoid in Emails?

 In addition to the previously mentioned examples, here are five negative words to avoid when sending unfavorable criticism through email: